JohnnyCiepiela/statscore-homework-jan-ciepiela/Readme.md

 Good luck!

+## Attention
+In my IntelliJ setup there seems to be an issue with running tests with "npm run test:unit", I hope with VSCode and Volar it will work but in case it does not, please try running each test suite separately.
+Apologies for the inconvenience.

 ## Task 1
 -Add unit tests for fetching people data, add axios package -Add unit tests for /people endpoint
+-Implement functionality for fetching people data and fix CORS issue